Our expertise

 Multi-factor authentication is an effective additional layer of security that is increasingly common with modern cloud services, including Microsoft 365, Google Workspace, CRM systems and other remote access systems.
 It significantly reduces risk of unauthorised access, even if passwords are compromised.

 In practice, this means organisations must audit every internet-accessible service in use.
-Any service where MFA is available but not enforced becomes a potential automatic failure, especially under CE+.
+Any service where MFA is available but not enforced will result in an automatic failure.

 Cloud services are fully in scope